Qwicklyinc/qwickly-card-reader/README.md

 # Qwickly Card Reader

 Send updates and regularly ping qwickly tools server.
 Meant to run on a Raspberry pi.

-Thans to Liz for designing the icons!
+Thanks to Liz for designing the icons!

 ## Usage